A Whip Cracking resource Guide

 Performance Hybrid Whips

-A lot of the very popular PH style whips are 12 braided strands of paracord covering a core of bundled paracord , relatively cheap, light and fast, they work well and some of my heavily used ones are 10 years old and more .
+A lot of the very popular PH style whips are generally 12 braided strands of paracord covering a core of bundled paracord , relatively cheap, light and fast, they work well and some of my heavily used ones are 10 years old and more .

-More expensive whips will have a paracord core that may be weighted with small bb lead weights and then braided with 8 strands , then over braided up to twice more with 12 then 16 strands of paracord , obviously they will be a heavier whip so worth handling one beforehand to ensure you can handle them for any quick routines you have in mind, their weight can lead to easier cracking for side cracks but you might struggle to do much else with them.
+More expensive whips will have a paracord core that may be weighted with small bb lead weights and then braided with 8 strands , then over braided again with 12 or 16 strands of paracord , obviously they will be a heavier whip so worth handling one beforehand to ensure you can handle them for any quick routines you have in mind, their weight can lead to easier cracking for side cracks but you might struggle to do much else with them.
 Try before you buy!

 Worth doing is bending the braid well, to see if you can see the core easily inbetween the braiding it may not last very long, a well made whip might have another layer of braid underneath but if the top cover is tightly braided you'd be hard pressed to see it .

 I've had whips with a rope and paper core that had just been braided over and whips so lightly braided the core of bundled strands of para cord could be clearly seen.. not clever.

-Sometimes makers "wax" their whips , that is they are dipped into molten parafin or soya wax then left to drain and cool , this fills in gaps in the core and gives it a heavier feel, some say it helps the whip and some say nay. try them all and make your own mind up.
+A lot of makers "wax" their whips , that is they are dipped into molten paraffin or soya wax then left to drain and cool , this fills in gaps in the core and gives it a heavier feel, some say it helps the whip and some say nay. try them all and make your own mind up.

 I'm led to understand that if the whip is then dipped in wax the tape will get loose and make the whip "lumpy" .
 I've not had that problem yet with nylon whips but have had it with high end kangaroo whips that I know don't use tape so I don't know the answer to that one.